0adri3n/stats4spotify/README.md

 2. **View your profile** and stats
 3. **Explore your top artists and tracks**

+## 💌 Credits

+Huge thanks to <a href="https://github.com/kaaes">kaaes</a> !

+I stole a lot of <a href="https://github.com/kaaes/albums-availability">her code</a> to use the Spotify API with JavaScript only :)

+Check out her work.

 ## 💡 Contribute

 This project is **open-source**! **Fork it**, test it, and improve it.